sliekens/gw2sdk/GW2SDK/PACKAGE.md

             return;
         }

         Console.WriteLine("GameLink is starting!
-(Ensure the game is running and that you are loaded into a map.)");
+(Ensure the game is running"
+            + " and that you are loaded into a map.)");

-        // Pre-fetch all maps from the API, they are used to display the player's current map using var http = new HttpClient();
+        // Pre-fetch all maps from the API, they are used to display the player's
+        // current map
+        using var http = new HttpClient();
         var gw2 = new Gw2Client(http);
         var maps = await gw2.Exploration.GetMapSummaries()
             .AsDictionary(map => map.Id)
             .ValueOnly();

-        // Choose an interval to indicate how often you want to receive fresh data from the game
+        // Choose an interval to indicate how often you want to receive fresh data
+        // from the game
         // For example, at most once every second
         // Default: no limit, every change in the game state will be available immediately var refreshInterval = TimeSpan.FromSeconds(1);